iossifovlab/snakeobjects/documentation/tutorial.rst

 In this tutorial we will gradually build a complex example that mimics closely a realistic scenario using simulated data.
-We will pretend to be a bioinformatician involved in a large project for examining *de novo* mutations in a set of children.
+We will pretend to be a bioinformatician involved in a large :term:`project` for examining *de novo* mutations in a set of children.
 We were just given a directory  containing the first batch of exome sequence data generated from 100 families comprised of mother, father, and a child and we were asked to examine the quality of the data and to